NotYourRootUser/diploma-dev/README.md

 A good reminder that pattern recognition and focus training transfer across domains more than you’d expect.

 ![Week 1 Kahoot Win](assets/screenshots/week1_kahoot_win.png)
+*Jeremy said he thought he’d reel me in at the end - not even close 😄*

 ---